 The federation provides a dynamic forum for its members to share their knowledge and experience.
 It serves as a platform to establish successful business relations and to promote recycling among other industrial sectors and policy makers.

 BIR is a non-profit organisation under Belgian law.
-Their statutes (Articles of Association) and Internal Regulations were revised and approved in October 2010.
+Their statutes (Articles of Association) and Internal Regulations (including Guidelines for Chairpersons) were revised and approved in April 2016.
 The registered office is currently headquartered in Brussels, Belgium.

 The Bureau of International Recycling promotes materials recycling and facilitates free and fair trade of recyclables in a sustainable and competitive world economy.